298 Gough St

 San Francisco, CA 94102

-We ate here, outside, during the pandemic and returned for take out.
+We ate here, outside, several times during the pandemic and returned for take out.
 A nice diverse crowd was dining, leading us to believe they will survive.

 Insider Tip – If you are a Soup dumpling fan..
 Must go!